Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 5. To run the processing, select the mosaic or a single image you need

 .. warning::
-   Make shure that the "Use image / mosaic extent" box and "🖼️ My imagery" provider is selected, otherwise processing will be started with specified AOI limitation.
+   Make sure that the "Use image / mosaic extent" box and "🖼️ My imagery" provider is selected, otherwise processing will be started with specified AOI limitation.

 .. figure:: _static/qgis/my_imagery_run.png
          :alt: My imagery main